 Stress is very common during menopause.

-How stress makes menopause worse
+How does stress make menopause symptoms worse?

 Effect of decreased estrogen